Paul Novotny Voted 5 Times Against an Economic Stimulus Package for Sherburne County and Wright County

 - Number 3: Allocating resources to fix local roads.

-My opponent in the election, Paul Novotny, after not one, or two, but three Special Legislative Sessions this year, voted against shovel ready economic stimulus projects for Sherburne County.
+My opponent in the election, Paul Novotny, against the 2020 Bonding Bill five times in 5 Special Legislative Sessions this year.
+The 2020 Bonding Bill includes shovel ready economic stimulus projects for Sherburne County and Wright County.
 COVID has crippled our economy.
 One way to get the economy moving again is a stimulus package, and the Bonding Bill was it.
 Instead, Paul Novotny and his caucus decided to pick fights with the Governor’s efforts to keep us safe during COVID.

 We need an Independent Leader, not a Party-Liner